port-labs/port-docs/docs/quickstart.md

 ### The results

-After you're done, your Blueprints page should look like this:
+After you're done, your Blueprints page will look like this:

 ![Developer Portal Blueprints Page with service, environment and running service](../static/img/welcome/quickstart/blueprintsGraphWithRunningServiceEnvironmentServiceRelation.png)